-KEY FEATURES:
+KEY FEATURES OF THE ACT:

-They provide for the individual's right of autonomy and selfdetermination to be respected through an EPA and an AHD.

-Both are made when a person has the capacity to make decisions.
-They come into effect when a person may lack decision-making capacity.

-- They provide for legally recognised decision makers to support a person in maximising their decision-making powers. - They place a legal requirement on service providers to comprehensively enable a person to make a decision through the provision of a range of supports and information appropriate to their condition.
-It abolishes the Wards of Court system. - The Director of the Decision Support Service will have the power to investigate complaints about any action by a decision-maker in connection to their functions as such decision-maker.
+- > It applies to everyone and to all health and social care settings - It provides for the individual's right of autonomy and selfdetermination to be respected through an Enduring Power of Attorney and an Advance Healthcare Directive. - Both of these are made when a person has the capacity to make decisions.
+They come into effect when a person may lack decisionmaking capacity. - It provides for legally recognised decision makers to support a person in maximising their decision-making powers. - It places a legal requirement on service providers to comprehensively enable a person to make a decision through the provision of a range of supports and information appropriate to their condition.
+It abolishes the Wards of Court system. - It provides for a review of all existing Wards to either discharge them fully or to transition those who still need assistance into the new structure. - It establishes a Decision Support Service with clearly defined functions.
+This will include the promotion of public awareness relating to the exercise of capacity by persons who may require assistance in exercising (carrying out?) their capacity. - The Director of the Decision Support Service will have the power to investigate complaints about any action by a decision-maker in connection to their functions as such decision-maker.